build2-packaging/libigl/README.md

 ## Configuration
 ### Precompilation

-    config [bool] config.libigl_core.precompiled ?= false
+    config [bool] config.libigl_core.precompiled ?= true
     config [bool] config.libigl_opengl.precompiled
     config [bool] config.libigl_glfw.precompiled
     config [bool] config.libigl_imgui.precompiled
     config [bool] config.libigl_png.precompiled

 `libigl` supports header-only and precompiled modes.
-The default is to use the header-only library.
+The default is to use the precompiled libraries as the header-only mode is only useful for small test projects and can get quite intensive for CPU and memory when compiling.
+As of that, header-only mode should not be used for standard projects but only for small test builds.

 Either all modules need to be used in header-only mode or all modules need to be precompiled.
 Only `config.libigl_core.precompiled` from the `libigl-core` package decides this.
 All other configuration variables are `undefined` on purpose.